Algorithmic identification of probabilities is hard: Identifying measures is hard

+We will in fact prove a more general theorem, replacing the class of Bernoulli measures by any class of measures having some ``reasonable" structural properties, and allowing the learning algorithm to succeed on a fraction of sequences only.

-\begin{theorem} Let $\M$ be an effectively compact subset of $\Mcs$ with the property that in every neighbourhood of~$\M$, there are countably many pairwise effectively orthogonal computable measures.
-Let $\delta >0$.
-There is no algorithm~$\A$ such that for every computable $\mu \in \M$, the $\mu$-measure of~$X$'s on which $\A$ BD-succeeds is at least~$\delta$. \end{theorem}
+\begin{theorem} Let $\M$ be a subset of $\Mcs$ with the following properties\textup: \begin{itemize} \item $\M$ is effectively closed, i.e., its complement is effectively open: one can enumerate a sequence of rational open balls in $\Mcs$ whose union is the complement of $\M$. \item $\M$ is computably enumerable, i.e., one can enumerate all rational open balls in $\Mcs$ that intersect~$\M$. \item for every computable measure $\nu$, and every non-empty open subset of~$\M$ \textup(i.e., a non-empty intersection of an open set in $\Mcs$ with $\M$\textup) there is a computable $\mu$ in this open subset that is orthogonal to $\nu$. \end{itemize} Let also $\delta$ be a positive number.
+Then there is no algorithm~$\A$ such that for every computable $\mu \in \M$, the $\mu$-measure of sequences~$X$ on which $\A$ BD-succeeds is at least~$\delta$. \end{theorem}

+The notion of a computably (= recursively) enumerable closed set is standard in computable analysis, see~\cite[Definition 5.1.1]{Weihrauch2000}.

+Note that the hypotheses on the class $\M$ are not very restrictive: many standard classes of probability measures have these properties.
+In particular, the class $\{\beta_p \colon p \in [0,1]\}$ of Bernoulli measures is such a class, which is why.
+So we get Theorem~\ref{thm:main-weak} as a corollary: there is no algorithm that can learn all Bernoulli measures (not to speak about all Markov chains).
+To see that the third condition is true for the class of Bernoulli measures, note that only countably many Bernoulli measures may be non-orthogonal to a given measure $\mu$: the sets $L_p$ of sequences with limit frequency $p$ are disjoint, so only countably many of them may have positive $\mu$-measure.
+It remains to note that every open non-empty subset of the class of Bernoulli measures has the cardinality of the continuum.

-Note that the hypotheses on the class $\M$ are not very restrictive as many standard classes of probability measures have these properties.
-Bernoulli measures are an obvious example and thus our theorem applies to any class $\M$ in which the class of Bernoulli measures can be embedded (such as the class of Markov chains).
-Let us give another interesting example: for every parameter $p \in [0,1]$, consider measure $\mu_p$ associated to the stochastic process which generates a binary sequence bit-by-bit as follows: the first bit is $1$, and having generated a string $\sigma 1 0^k$, the probability of the next bit to be $1$ is equal to $p/(k+1)$.
-The class $\Mcs=\{\mu_p: p \in [0,1]\}$ satisfies the hypotheses of the theorem.
+Let us give another example (beyond Bernoulli measures and Markov chains) that satisfies the requirements of Theorem~\ref{thm:main-strong}.
+In this example, the probability of the next bit to be $1$ may depend on many of the previous bits.
+For every parameter $p \in [0,1]$, consider the measure $\mu_p$ associated to the stochastic process that generates a binary sequence bit by bit as follows: the first bit is $1$, and the conditional probability of $1$ after $\sigma 1 0^k$ is $p/(k+1)$.
+One can check that the class $\Mcs=\{\mu_p: p \in [0,1]\}$ satisfies the hypotheses of the theorem (observe that~$p$ can easily be reconstructed from the sequence that is random with respect to $\mu_p$).